-Are you based in Hertfordshire and battling the physical and emotional roller coaster of addiction struggles?
+Are you based in Hertfordshire and battling the physical and emotional toll of drug or alcohol addiction?
 Addiction is both a mental and behavioural illness that can be difficult to manage without the right kind of support.

 What Are the Signs You’re Ready for Drug and Alcohol Rehab?

-Since drug and alcohol addictions aren’t always easy to spot, we have created a list of some of the major signs that indicate there is an addiction present:
+There are a number of signs that you are struggling with a drug and alcohol addiction.
+Some of the major signs that indicate there is an addiction present:

-If you have been warned about your substance abuse by your doctor, then this is a warning that you should take seriously.
-Doctors have experience of seeing people go down the terrible path of substance abuse and addictions.
+If you have been warned about your substance abuse by your doctor, then this is a sign that you should seek treatment.
+Withdrawal symptoms and health problems from addiction can have a hugely negative impact on your life.

 Career and Financial Damage

-When you find that addiction impacts your career, your finances will also take a hit.
-Your finances may have already been hit by addiction, however, you’ll start to notice it more and more.
+When you find that addiction impacts your career, your finances can also be affected.
 Maintaining an addiction is very expensive and can create a lot of financial problems for you.

-Addiction can cause you to lash out at people who get in the way of your addiction in some way and this can cause your addiction problem to get even worse as you try to deal with the pressure.
+Addiction can also cause behavioural changes which can cause your addiction problem to get even worse as you try to deal with your emotional changes.

 Typically, your friends and family will be the ones who notice your addiction first.
 If they are worried about you, the worst thing you can do is push them away.
 It is more important for you to listen to them as they will always have your best interest at heart.